 Do Your Homework

-Investing in tax liens in Washington DC and North Carolina isn’t without risk.
+Investing in tax liens in Charlotte isn’t without risk.
 Property owners may not pay the property tax because the real estate has no value – maybe it was built on a nuclear waste dump.
 You need to do more than putting your eyes on the property and neighborhood.

 Learn how to go through public records to find title encumbrances including other taxes, potential bankruptcy delays, mortgage information and other history related to the parcel.
 Make sure it’s a property you can rehab and flip or rent out as is.
 Either way, doing homework gets you the best potential return on your investment.